Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure, named `air-infrastructure-data.yml` is configured in the `build/azDevOps/azurefolder`

-YAML file containing a template Azure DevOps CI/CD pipeline for networking and self hosted agent infrastructure, named `air-infrastructure-data-network.yml` is configured in the `build/azDevOps/azure/network` folder.

 YAML file `air-infrastructure-data.yml` should be added as the definition for a new pipeline in Azure DevOps.

 1. Sign-in to your Azure DevOps organization and go to your project